JoabMendes/luizalabs_test/README.md

   so the retrieved information is always de right active one.
 - Add pagination to the views when listings are done (Index.vue).
 - Add search and filters to the views with listings (Index.vue).

+An extra done for this challenge was the ability to edit employees from the frontend.

+For questions email me at `joabe.mdl@gmail.com`.